arishboteco/Inventory-App/README.md

 - Dashboard showing key metrics such as low-stock items
 - Unified sidebar navigation for quick access to all pages

+## Changelog

+- Recipes editor now reuses the Indents item selector and supports selecting stock items or sub-recipes with automatic unit and category population.

 ## Installation

 Install dependencies using `pip`: